There has never been a better time to buy a home weather station

 Automatic home weather stations originally relied on cable connections between outside sensors and inside consoles.
 Although effective, cables could be a bit fiddly.
 Cables between the sensors and receiver needed to be kept clear of normal outdoor activities, and somehow the cable had to find it's way in from the outside.

-Many manufacturers have both cable and wireless versions of their weather systems, including Davis Instruments, while the 1-Wire Weather Station from Texas Weather Instruments is a relatively uncomplicated system.
+Many manufacturers have both cable and wireless versions of their weather systems, including Davis Instruments.
+The somewhat obsolete 1-Wire Weather Stations, from Texas Weather Instruments, are a relatively uncomplicated systems.

 So, for the moment, let's just forget about both traditional manual weather stations and the not-so-ancient cabled systems.